uykusuz/media-nexus/README.md

 Furthermore we add a partial TTL index to MongoDB to the metadata repository to remove those docs that are incomplete and it's last update time is very long ago.

+#### Test Storage

+We need to tell the tests where to store the data.

+* option a) create new collections & buckets per whole test run
+  * could be a bit crazy to create them for each run
+  * besides, creation could take longer, especially when doing it often
+  * also could incur additional costs (especially buckets)
+* option b) have test collections & buckets
+  * configure test collections & buckets
+  * let the tests do cleanup
+  * have monitoring on the size of these test collections & buckets

+I went for option b) because it seems simpler architectural wise, might have less overhead and might cost less.

 ### Technology Choices